Process Overview

-The following overview provides comprehensive guidance for developers on the process of registering their FHIR (Fast Healthcare Interoperability Resources) application for various EHRs including Veradigm EHR, Altera products: TouchWorks, Sunrise, and Paragon as well as dbMotion.
-Whether you're developing for one or all of these products, this overview will serve as an invaluable guide to streamline the registration process and facilitate the deployment of your FHIR application.
+The following overview provides guidance for developers on the process of registering their FHIR (Fast Healthcare Interoperability Resources) application for use with Veradigm EHR.
+This overview will serve as a guide to streamline the registration process and facilitate the deployment of your FHIR application.

 Review our terms of use and documentation to begin developing your FHIR integration.